 Notice: The Court of Special Appeals’ case management system has been converted to Odyssey – the program that serves as the backbone for MDEC.
 This conversion allows the Court of Special Appeals Clerk’s Office to more efficiently manage its docket.
 It has the ancillary effect of allowing attorneys whose appearance are entered in a particular case to see the case events and documents on the Attorney Portal.
 This DOES NOT mean that parties may efile in all cases.
-If you have a case that originated in Baltimore City, Baltimore County, Montgomery County, or Prince George’s County, all papers filed in the Court of Special Appeals must be filed in paper.
+If you have a case that originated in Baltimore City, Montgomery County, or Prince George’s County, all papers filed in the Court of Special Appeals must be filed in paper.
 If an attorney or litigant attempts to efile papers in appeals from those counties, the paper will be returned to the filer for filing in paper form with the Clerk’s Office.
 Maryland Rule 1-322 only permits electronic filing in the Court of Special appeals pursuant to Title 20 of the Maryland Rules.
 Title 20 only applies to affected jurisdictions.
 The Court’s FAQ page

 has been updated to cover this situation.